 By transferring a balance on high-interest credit card debt to another credit card with a lower interest rate, you can end up paying less in interest and pave the path to debt freedom.

-A popular option for balance transfers is the Citi Simplicity card because it offers a 21-month introductory period with 0% APR2 on balance transfers.
+A popular option for balance transfers is the Citi Simplicity card because it offers a 21-month introductory period with 0% APR2 on balance transfers and a 12-month introductory period of 0% APR on purchases.
 The big selling point is that you have nearly two years to pay off the balance without incurring interest charges.
 The catch is the 5% balance transfer fee ($10 minimum) added to the transferred balance.

 Compare that to PSECU’s Visa® Classic Card, which also offers a promotional 2.9%3 APR on balance transfers.
 The best part is that there are no balance transfer fees.